Do It Yourself Batch Solar Collectors

 Cottage Batch Water Heater

-Here is a very simple batch water heater used at a cottage, to shower off after coming out of the water.
+Here is a very simple batch water heater used at our cottage, to shower off after coming out of the water.
 The tank was taken out of an old water heater and painted black.
 It's fed using a standard garden hose at the bottom of the tank.
-The heated water is then taken off the top of the tank again, using a standard black garden hose.
+The heated water is then taken off the top of the tank, using a standard black garden hose.
 Very easy to setup and it does the job, since you only use the shower when it's warm enough to swim!

 DIY Solar Water Heater